ProjectLadon/MOOS-AIOrest/README.md

 		"direction":"publish",
 		"updateOnly": {
 			"type": "boolean",
-			"$comment": "If this is true, the publish routine skips this variable if it has not changed since the last transmission."
+			"$comment": "If this is true, the publish routine skips this variable if it has not changed since the last transmission.
+It defaults to true."
 		},
 		"variable":{
 			"type":"name",